Termite Inspection Procedure

-Even if a termite management system or chemical barrier treatment has been put in place around a building, it still will require at least a 12 monthly inspection, as nothing is a 100% bulletproof when it comes to termites.
+Even if a termite management system or chemical barrier treatment has been put in place around a building.
+It still will require a 12 monthly termite inspection procedure to be carred out.
+As nothing is a 100% bulletproof when it comes to termites.

-As stated earlier in this blog, customers should have some understanding of the procedure of a termite inspection, because unfortunately there are some unscrupulous people out there that will happily take the money and run.
+As stated earlier in this blog, customers should have some understanding of a termite procedure of their home.
+Because unfortunately there are some unscrupulous people out there that will happily take the money and run.

 Well, let’s hope that has given some customers a crash course in how a termite inspection should be carried out, the average time for an inspection is about 1 hour 30 minutes, anything under that just isn’t being done properly.

 After the inspection is complete a full report will have to be written out and sent to the customer, the report will have details of all the areas inspected, and any problem areas highlighted.